bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 9

-Have look at the data [here](./files_12_data_visualization_exercises/exercise09/data.csv) It contains data about Potassium and Sodium content (in mg/100 g) as well as calories (in kcal/100 g).
+Have look at the data [here](./files_12_data_visualization_exercises/exercise09/data.csv) It contains data about Potassium and Sodium concentrations (in mmol/L) as well as bodyweight (in kg) for various persons.

-The World Health Organization (WHO) recommends ingestion of less than 2000 mg of sodium per day and more than 3510 mg of potassium per day, resulting in a Na-to-K ratio of ≤1.0, which is believed to be optimal for preserving cardiovascular health.

-In addition, high caloric food is often bad for cardiovascular health.

-As you can see, only the K-to-Na ratio is calculated.
 Create a bubble chart with the Na concentration as a function of the K concentration.
-The bubble size should be based on the calorie values.
+The bubble size should be based on the bodyweight.

-Which two food items would be considered most healthy food items based on the information above?
+As you can see, there is a correlation between the sodium and potassium concentration but there is one person who can be considered an outlier.
+What is the name of this person?

 ### Exercise 10